 Select a Live Photo in Photos, then: File>Export>Export Unmodified Original.
 This will export two files, one still image and one video of the few seconds captured, with sound.

 You can create a separate folder for these and review them to see if they are worth keeping long-term.
 The reason- they take up more space.
 Keep this in mind as the year progresses and you contribute to your photo collection.
-This is why it’s important to edit your photos on a regular basis.
-My photo organizer mantra is, “Save the best, delete the rest”.
-Unless you are happy to pay for more storage space!
+This is why it’s important to edit your photos regularly.
+My photo organizer mantra is, “Save the best, delete the rest” (unless you are happy to pay for more storage space!)

 Subjects to avoid with Live Photos

 Let’s say you love the offerings on a menu at a local restaurant, so you take a photo and text it to a friend.
 Be sure you are not taking a Live Photo.
-The same holds true with photos taken of documents or receipts.
+The same holds with photos taken of documents or receipts.
 Why is this bad?

 Another issue to remember is that burst mode and HDR files also take up a fair share of storage space.
 You will want to pay attention to these files as well.

 What to use the Live Photos option for